 In English language, there are several words which sound alike though these are spelled differently and have different meanings.
-Hence, one has to be very careful in using these words because they are not only confusing but are likely to be misused.
-Some of the most commonly confused and misused words in English with their meanings and usage in sentence are given below:
+Hence, one has to be very careful in using these words because they are not only confusing but are likely to be

-Advice/Advise- Advice is a noun: John gave Naresh good advice.
+Advice/Advise- Advice is a noun: John gave Nareshgood advice.
 Advise is a verb: John advised Sheela to avoid the questionable chicken salad.

-Affect/Effect-Affect is verb and effect is noun.Example- Downed electricity affect citizens.The effect of lazy daily routine is not good for health.
+Affect/Effect-Affect is verb and effect is noun.Example- Downed electricity affect citizens.

+The effect of lazy daily routine is not good for health.

-Among/Amongst- Among is the preferred and most common variant of this word in American English.
+Among/Amongst-Among is the preferred and most common variant of thisword in AmericanEnglish.